flyteorg/flytesnacks/cookbook/docs/getting_started/creating_tasks_and_workflows.md

 # Creating Tasks and Workflows

-In the {ref}`Introduction to Flyte <index>`, we got a basic sense of how Flyte works by creating a few tasks and a simple model-training workflow.
+In the {ref}`Introduction to Flyte <getting_started_index>`, we got a basic sense of how Flyte works by creating a few tasks and a simple model-training workflow.
 In this guide, you'll learn more about how tasks and workflows fit into the Flyte programming model.

 ## 🧱 Tasks